 Budget guidance varies by your relationship to the couple and the scale of the wedding.
 For close friends and relatives, hampers in the ₹3,000-₹10,000 range are appropriate.
 For acquaintances and colleagues, ₹1,500-₹3,000 strikes a good balance.
 Remember, thoughtfulness matters more than price in wedding gifting.

-For bulk wedding favours — gifts given to guests at the reception — we offer special pricing and customisation.
+For bulk wedding favours — gifts given to guests at the reception — we offer special pricing and customisation through our corporate and bulk gifting programme.
 Mini hampers, artisanal chocolate boxes, and gourmet treat bags can be customised to match your wedding colours and theme.
 Contact our team 4-6 weeks before the wedding for bulk favour orders.

 A note on dietary considerations: Indian weddings often include guests from diverse backgrounds.
 When in doubt, choose vegetarian hampers, and avoid alcohol unless you are certain it will be welcome.
 Our gifting specialists can help you navigate these considerations with ease.